Kashmir Solidarity Day observed across Pakistan, AJK

 ISLAMABAD, Feb 5 (APP): Kashmir Solidarity Day was observed on

-Sunday across Pakistan and Jammu and Kashmir with the pledge to seek a resolution of the Kashmir issue according to the United Nations
+seek a resolution of the Kashmir issue according to the United Nations

 resolutions and aspirations of the Kashmiri people.

-of life on Kohala and Mangla bridges, entry points of Azad Jammu and
+The hallmark of the day was forming of human chains by Pakistani and Kashmiri representatives and people from different walks of life on Kohala and Mangla bridges, entry points of Azad Jammu and Kashmir (AJK).

-Kashmir and victory of the freedom struggle.
-During the day, mass
+The day dawned with special prayers for the martyrs of Kashmir and victory of the freedom struggle.
+During the day, mass rallies, seminars, walks, conventions, meetings and speech contests were held.

 The government had announced February 5 as a closed holiday